rkhleics/nhs-ei.website/README.md

 Using this url will make use of the auto reload feature and generally is better to use to avoid frontend assets been cached and showing old styling.

-There's also http://localhost:8000 with can be used.
-It's the port used by the Django develpment server.
+There's also http://localhost:8000 which can be used.
+It's the port used by the Django development server.

 # Importer App